tony-aw/broadcast/README.md

 ## 📊Status

-‘broadcast’ is fully functional, but still experimental.
+‘broadcast’ has had its initial submission to CRAN, and is currently being reviewed.

 If you have any suggestions or feedback on the package, its documentation, or even the benchmarks, I encourage you to let me know